0xANDREW/content-aggregator/README.md

 ### Notes
 * All uploaded items are unpublished by default
 * Date limit is January 1, 2010
-* Once a dupliacte item is detected, the scrape for that feed is aborted
+* Once a duplicate item is detected, the scrape for that feed is aborted

 Running the Aggregator
 ----------------------

 ### Requirements
+* Python 2.6
-* Python 2.7
+* `argparse` Python library
-* `virtualenv` library for Python
+* `virtualenv` Python library
 * `sqlite3` system library

 ### Steps